Tourist woman visiting Budapest

 “Instead of bringing multiples of the same kind of clothing, bring some dry travel laundry detergent and a travel clothesline to keep things fresh,” travel agent Sharon Lewco suggests.

-Laundry detergent strips are lightweight and thin, so they are a major space saver, barely taking up any room in your luggage.
-The concentrated detergent is activated when in contact with water, so you can use them if you have access to a washing machine or hand wash a load in a sink or tub.
-Run out of socks or stained a shirt you planned on wearing again?
+Laundry detergent strips are lightweight and thin, making them a major space saver that barely takes up any room in your luggage.
+The concentrated detergent activates when it comes into contact with water, so you can use it if you have access to a washing machine or to hand-wash a load in a sink or tub.
+Run out of socks or have a stained shirt you planned on wearing again?
 No problem, you can clean some clothes wherever you’re staying.

 Disinfectant wipes

 You come in contact with many germ-covered surfaces while travelling, from the airport and airplane to the hotel room and public places.
-While bringing hand sanitizer or disinfectant wipes is also a good idea in your carry-on.
+While bringing hand sanitizer or disinfectant wipes in your carry-on is a good idea, it's also a good idea to get them.
 For example, many of the dirtiest surfaces of the plane are ones you're touching frequently.

-A CBC study found that bacteria, mould, and yeast are found on most flights, and the headrest is the most contaminated surface of the plane.
-The top five filthiest surfaces also include the seat pocket, the washroom handle, the tray table and the seat belt.
+A CBC study found that bacteria, mould, and yeast are commonly found on most flights, with the headrest being the most contaminated surface on the plane.
+The top five filthiest surfaces also include the seat pocket, washroom handle, tray table, and seat belt.

-Next time you catch a flight, bring out your sanitizing wipes and clean these surfaces as best you can.
-You'll also want to wipe down dirty hotel surfaces like the washroom faucet and the remote control.
+Next time you catch a flight, bring out your sanitizing wipes and clean these surfaces as thoroughly as possible.
+You'll also want to wipe down dirty hotel surfaces, such as the washroom faucet and the remote control.

 Microfibre towel

-Microfibre towels are lightweight, absorbent and fast drying, making them perfect for travel.
+Microfibre towels are lightweight, absorbent, and fast-drying, making them perfect for travel.
 The compact size leaves ample space for your clothing and toiletries, and bringing one along has many other benefits.
-Whether your rental is low on shower towels, you need to dry off after a swim, or you are looking for a makeshift blanket on a chilly plane ride, it will come in handy.
+Whether you're low on shower towels, need to dry off after a swim, or are looking for a makeshift blanket on a chilly plane ride, this item will be a handy addition.

 Simple layers